 If you are writing code in 2026, you are likely using AI.
 By the end of last year, about 85% of developers were using these tools daily.
 The debate isn't really about if you should use them anymore.
 It's about which one won't drive you up the wall.

-Here is a straightforward look at the AI coding landscape right now, based on current data and what developers are actually saying in community threads.
+Here is a straightforward, current look at the AI coding landscape, based on what's actually shipping and what developers are saying in community threads right now.

-In 2024, we were mostly using "copilots."
+Back in 2024, we were mostly using "copilots."
 They suggested the next line.
-Today, the better tools are "agents."
-They don't just suggest; they act.
-They can read your repository, plan changes across several files, run tests, and even open pull requests.
+Then came "agents" — tools that read your repo, plan changes across files, run tests, and open pull requests.

-- Platform Add-ons: GitHub Copilot and Amazon Q that plug into what you already use.
+- Platform Add-ons: GitHub Copilot, Amazon Q Developer, JetBrains Junie — plug into the tools you already use.

 Who is actually winning right now?